Wills & Estates

 We are aware that having to deal with the administration of the estate of a loved one is a very emotionally draining and difficult time.

-Our experienced team of Partner Gerard Houlihan, Associate Lauren Farrelly and Law Clerk Alesha Benbow are very mindful of this fact and make every effort to progress the administration of the estate in a sensitive and timely manner.
+Our experienced team of Consultant Gerard Houlihan and Law Clerk Alesha Benbow are very mindful of this fact and make every effort to progress the administration of the estate in a sensitive and timely manner.

 The team’s aim is to be approachable, with all procedures being explained to you in language that is simple and easy to understand.
 We spend time at the first interview taking detailed notes of all relevant information and hearing about those issues which are important to the family.